 In his place to perform in the same 1,600-seat showroom will be an actor singing Elvis songs, accompanied by backup singers and an orchestra.

 David Siegel, CEO of Westgate Resorts, said it was destiny that he bought the property in July 2014, decades after seeing Elvis perform there, accompanied by his ex-wife whose godfather happened to be Elvis’ manager, Col. Tom Parker.

-And when he bought it, he wanted to bring Elvis back.
+And when he did buy it, he said he wanted to bring Elvis back.

-As luck would have it, Weinshanker wanted the same thing and saw in Siegel someone willing to reinvest in the property where Elvis lived on the 30th floor for months of the year.
+As luck would have it, in a town built on it, Weinshanker wanted the same thing and saw in Siegel someone willing to reinvest in the property where Elvis lived on the 30th floor for months of the year.

 “It’s really going to be the authentic Elvis experience,” he said.

-Angie Marchese, Graceland's director of archives, said the exhibit will be the largest Elvis exhibit outside Graceland.
-The clothing will come straight from Elvis' closet in most cases.
-Blue Suede Shoes anyone?
+Angie Marchese, director of archives for Graceland, said the exhibit will be the largest Elvis exhibit outside Graceland.
+The clothing will come straight from Elvis’ closet in most cases.